emotion-analysis-project/SemEval2025-Task11/README.md

 | SemEval workshop 2025         | (co-located with a major NLP conference)   |

 The task will be divided into three phases: Development, Evaluation, and Post-Evaluation.
-The following sections summarize the phases and their timelines.
+The following summarize the phases and their timelines.

   <details>